Serotonin 5-HT2A receptor agonist: 5-HT_{2A} receptor agonists and organ fibrosis

+5-HT_{2A} receptor agonists and neurotoxicity

+Serotonin 5-HT_{2A} receptor agonists may produce neurotoxicity, for instance serotonergic neurotoxicity, at high concentrations or doses.
+In addition, they may potentiate the serotonergic neurotoxicity of MDMA.

 Indirect 5-HT_{2A} receptor agonists

 Serotonergic agents that elevate serotonin levels can act as indirect serotonin 5-HT_{2A} receptor agonists.
-Examples include serotonin precursors like tryptophan and 5-hydroxytryptophan (5-HTP), serotonin reuptake inhibitors (SRIs) like selective serotonin reuptake inhibitors (SSRIs) and various other antidepressants, monoamine oxidase inhibitors (MAOIs), and serotonin releasing agents like fenfluramine and MDMA.
+Examples of such agents include serotonin precursors like tryptophan and 5-hydroxytryptophan (5-HTP), serotonin reuptake inhibitors (SRIs) like selective serotonin reuptake inhibitors (SSRIs) and various other antidepressants, monoamine oxidase inhibitors (MAOIs), and serotonin releasing agents (SRAs) like fenfluramine and MDMA.
 Direct serotonin 5-HT_{2A} receptor agonists and serotonin-elevating drugs have differing effects.
 As an example, whereas serotonin-elevating drugs have a risk of serotonin syndrome, major serotonergic psychedelics like psilocybin and LSD are partial agonists of the serotonin 5-HT_{2A} receptor and have little or no risk of serotonin syndrome even in the context of large overdoses.
 However, one notable group of psychedelics, the NBOMe drugs, have higher efficacy at the serotonin 5-HT_{2A} receptor and can produce serotonin syndrome.
-As another example, serotonin is a highly hydrophilic molecule and is unable to enter neurons and activate intracellular serotonin 5-HT_{2A} receptors, which have been found to mediate the psychoplastogenic effects and may contribute to the psychedelic effects of exogenous serotonin 5-HT_{2A} receptor agonists.
+As another example, serotonin is a highly hydrophilic molecule and is unable to enter neurons and activate intracellular serotonin 5-HT_{2A} receptors, which have been found to mediate the psychoplastogenic effects of exogenous serotonin 5-HT_{2A} receptor agonists.
+These intracellular serotonin 5-HT_{2A} receptors may also contribute to the psychedelic effects of serotonin 5-HT_{2A} receptor agonists.